SignalR/SignalR/readmes/SelfhostReadme.txt

     {
         public void Configuration(IAppBuilder app)
         {
-            app.MapHubs();
+            app.MapSignalR();
         }
     }
 }

 Starting the Web server
 --------------------------------
-To start the web server, call WebApplication.Start<Startup>(endpoint).
+To start the web server, call WebApp.Start<Startup>(endpoint).
 You should now be able to navigate to endpoint/signalr/hubs in your browser.

 using System;
 using Microsoft.Owin.Hosting;